USS Samuel Chase: Operation Avalanche

-The objective of Operation Avalanche was to land enough troops in the Gulf of Salerno on the mainland of Italy on 9 September 1943 to establish a bridgehead, capture Naples and secure the airfields in the area.
-Samuel Chase, served as the flagship of Admiral John L. Hall, commander of the Southern Attack Force.
-It had on board Lt.
+The objective of Operation Avalanche was to land enough troops in the Gulf of Salerno on the mainland of Italy on 9 September 1943 to establish a bridgehead, capture Naples, and secure the airfields in the area.
+Samuel Chase served as the flagship of Admiral John L. Hall, commander of the Southern Attack Force.
+On board were Lt.
 General Fred L. Walker, 96 officers, and 1163 enlisted men of the VI Corps, 36th and 45th Infantry Divisions.
-Samuel Chase's landing craft disembarked the troops while light artillery shelled the beach.
-After the men landed, the craft made the fifteen-mile trip to the beach time after time to unload Samuel Chase's 88 vehicles, 13 2-ton trucks, four half tracks, 251 tons of ammunition, 125 tons of rations, water and engineer's supplies, 44 tons of gasoline and 2 tons of pyrotechnics.
+Samuel Chase's landing craft disembarked the troops, while light artillery shelled the beach.
+After the men landed, the craft made the 15-mile trip to the beach time after time to unload Samuel Chase's 88 vehicles, consisting of 13 two-ton trucks, four halftracks, 251 tons of ammunition, 125 tons of rations, water and engineer's supplies, 44 tons of gasoline, and 2 tons of pyrotechnics.
 Samuel Chase had a brush with disaster.
-The attack transport had weighed anchor and was proceeding through the mine-swept channel when the medium and high altitude bombers struck.
-Six bombs fell close aboard the transport.
-Two large bombs fell close enough to splash water on the forecastle and jar the ship but did no serious damage.
-She departed Salerno a day later; and, after training French troops in landing techniques near Algiers between 22 October and 2 November, returned to the United States on 25 November for repairs.
+The attack transport had weighed anchor and was proceeding through the mine-swept channel, when the medium- and high-altitude bombers struck.
+Six bombs fell close to the transport.
+Two large bombs fell close enough to splash water on the forecastle and jar the ship, but did no serious damage.
+She departed Salerno a day later, and after training French troops in landing techniques near Algiers between 22 October and 2 November, returned to the United States on 25 November for repairs.

-Captain Roger C. Heimer, USCG received the Legion of Merit and the Gold Star in lieu of the second Legion of Merit for outstanding services as commanding officer of Samuel Chase during the amphibious assault on Sicily from 10 to 12 July 1943.
-Chief Boatswain's Mate William G. Lawrence, USCGR received the Silver Star for gallantry in action while attached to Samuel Chase during the amphibious invasion of the Island of Sicily on 10 July 1943, and of the Italian mainland on 9 September 1943.
+Captain Roger C. Heimer, USCG, received the Legion of Merit and the Gold Star in lieu of the second Legion of Merit for outstanding services as commanding officer of Samuel Chase during the amphibious assault on Sicily from 10 to 12 July 1943.
+Chief Boatswain's Mate William G. Lawrence, USCGR, received the Silver Star for gallantry in action while attached to Samuel Chase during the amphibious invasion of the Island of Sicily on 10 July 1943, and of the Italian mainland on 9 September 1943.